 My photographic career started with theatre stills, then TV dramas, and work for The Radio Times.
 Meanwhile I was shooting country subjects – rare breeds, rural sporting events and farming.
 This was when I started my collection of ‘Animals’ Bottoms’ – I blame the person who advised me to ‘always walk round your subject’!

-Conversion of our mill building, where I live and work, led me to photography of homes and gardens, which I love.
+I now live and work in a fab architect designed 'HotHouse' with a portrait studio, in the centre of Wirksworth.
 I meet a lot of very interesting people, and have the chance to see the broad range of places where they live.
 Each feature includes a portrait.
 I like people.

 I count myself as very lucky to have such a varied and tricky, but rarely boring, career.